 On June 10, 2017, The Amazing Marvin and his humans were headed out of Las Palmas, Gran Canaria.
 Their chartplotter wasn’t loading its Caribbean charts accurately after an update, so they decided to anchor out for a night near the town of Puerto Rico to troubleshoot the chartplotter when they were not underway.
-On the way there, disaster struck when Marvin hit an unlit, abandoned, floating fish farm 2 nm away from where it was charted.
+On the way there, disaster struck when Marvin hit an unlit, abandoned, radar-transparent, floating fish farm 2 nm away from where it was charted.
+This is remarkable, as they always used three charts!

 Here’s a video of the nightmare: